feriyusuf/MVP_Dagger_VolleySample/README.md

 # MVP_Dagger_VolleySample
-Android Example of MVP, dependency injection using Dagger-2 and volley for networking
+Android Example for Model View Presenter(MVP), dependency injection using Dagger-2 and Volley for networking.